Chinese desserts

 Chinese desserts (中式甜點 (中式甜点, Zhōngshì tiándiǎn)) are sweet foods and dishes that are served with tea, along with meals or at the end of meals in Chinese cuisine.
 The desserts encompass a wide variety of ingredients commonly used in East Asian cuisines such as powdered or whole glutinous rice, sweet bean pastes, and agar.
 Due to the many Chinese cultures and the long history of China, there are a great variety of desserts of many forms.

-Types
+Categories

-The desserts found in China can be roughly divided into several types.
+The numerous desserts found in China can be roughly divided into several categories.
+For a list of more specific types of desserts, see List of Chinese desserts.

 Bing

 Bing (餅 (饼, bǐng)) are baked wheat flour based confections.
 These are either similar to the short-pastry crust of western cuisine or flaky puff pastry, the latter of which is often known as su (酥 (酥, sū)).
 The preferred fat used for bing is usually lard.
 Common bing types include moon cake, sun cake (Beijing and Taiwan varieties) and wife cake.